 - completed all of the steps

-- completed and endorsed the original veterinary certificates and supporting documentation from the exporting country
+- presented completed, signed, and stamped original veterinary certificates and supporting documentation from the exporting country

 Who to contact

-If you have questions about importing semen and embryos, email email@example.com.
+If you have questions about importing laboratory animals and their semen and embryos (germplasm), email email@example.com.